-Lacing & threading toys are a great way to help little ones develop their fine motor skills.
+Lacing & threading toys are a great creative & educational way to help little ones develop their fine motor skills...

 By the age of 2, most children will of learned how to pick up objects with a pincer grip (forefinger & thumb) an essential fine motor skill, moving on from the full palm grasp.
-So from two up a toddler should be able to pick up crayons & colouring pencils to start drawing & you can now look forward to some beautiful art (which hopefully stays on the paper and not on your walls!)
+So from two up a toddlers should be able to pick up lacing toys making them an excellent educational activity for toddlers to primary schooler to help them improve their hand-eye coordination and problem solving skills, as well as encouraging creativity.

 1. Help build and strengthen a toddler's grip as they hold the lace/thread in a pincer grip between the thumb and another finger.

 2. An effective developmental toy for fine motor skills.
 Holding a lace, weaving & threading all help with the ability to make small movements using the smaller muscles in a little one's hands and wrists.

 3. Help improve bilateral coordination, (using both sides of the body together in an activity) as they have to hold the lacing toy in one hand whilst using the other hand to thread & weave.
 Why is bilateral coordination so important: because so many everyday tasks such as walking or eating involve movements & actions that involve both sides of the body!